AngleProtocol/angle-docs/README.md

 ### [Stablecoins](stablecoins.md)

-Angle is so far behind one stablecoin, agEUR, pegged to the value of the Euro - €. agEUR is associated to one savings token
+Angle is so far behind one stablecoin, **agEUR**, pegged to the value of the Euro - €. agEUR holders can stake their stablecoins for **stEUR** in order to earn a native € yield.

 ### [Borrowing module](borrowing-module/)